Resource Guide

 This may be used for sales (bake sales, selling items, etc), ticket sales, raffle ticket sales, etc. This might be for a fundraiser on Vendors Row or at an event and the purchaser swipes their card like you would at a store or restaurant.
 More information about clovers can be found on the Business Services page.

 eMarket (or CashNet) website is used for online transactions.
 This is typically used for ongoing sales such as promotional items (e.g. stickers, t-shirts, buttons), event registration, collecting club dues, and accepting contributions (not donations, which needs to be through the University Foundation).
 This can also be used at the fundraiser or event and the purchaser inputs their credit card information into a secure site.
-More information can be found in the eMarket section below.
+More information can be found in the eMarket Sites section below.

 The Performing Arts Center (PAC) Box Office is often used for pre-event ticket sales and allows for the Box Office staff to manage your ticket sales, rather than the program office or club having to do that.
 More information can be found in Ticket Sales within Special Events Logistics section above.